-2.6 Effectiveness of the Proposed Management Structure
+2.5 Effectiveness of the Proposed Management Structure

-The proposed management structure will lead to an effective and efficient implementation of the SENTINEL project for several reasons:
+The proposed management structure aims to lead to an effective and efficient implementation of the SENTINEL project for several reasons:

-Its small size will allow decisions to be reached quickly and implemented as soon as they are reached.
+- Its small size allows decisions to be reached quickly and implemented as soon as they are reached. - By including all core partners in the main decision-making body (i.e., the General Assembly) we give all the partners the right of participation, a feeling that they do not only contribute to the technical work, but that they also have a direct and immediate saying in the governance of the network, a feeling that they themselves are responsible for the successful implementation of the project.
+This usually works as an invaluable incentive for people to work harder towards achieving the goals of the project.

-- By including all core partners in the main decision-making body (i.e., the General Assembly) we give all the partners the right of participation, a feeling that they do not only contribute to the technical work, but that they also have a direct and immediate saying in the governance of the network, a feeling that they themselves are responsible for the successful implementation of the project.
-This usually works as an invaluable incentive for people to work harder towards achieving the goals of the project. - Using the proposed management structure, (most of) the partners have collaborated effectively in past and ongoing projects, such as CYRENE, COLLABS, THREAT-ARREST, I-BiDaaS, and others.
-It is expected that this management structure will enable to achieve another success in the implementation of SENTINEL. - The operation of the Quality Assurance Manager and the Technical Program Committee will safeguard and ensure the high quality of the project's results.
+- Using the proposed management structure, (most of) the partners have collaborated effectively in past and ongoing projects, such as CYRENE, COLLABS, THREAT-ARREST, I-BiDaaS, and others.
+It is expected that this management structure enables to achieve another success in the implementation of SENTINEL. - The operation of the Quality Assurance Manager and the Technical Program Committee safeguards high quality of the project's results.